 How a Double Blind Password Works

-The premise of a double blind password strategy is that neither you nor the password manager app know the full password.
+The premise of a double blind password strategy is that neither you nor the password manager app knows the full password.
+This kind of strategy is also known as “salting.”

-You’re creating a strong password that is stored using a password manager software and then you’re adding a unique identifier that only you know.
+You’re creating strong passwords that are stored using online password managers, and then you’re adding unique identifiers to them that only you know.

-When done correctly, the password that is being stored in the password manager vault isn’t the actual password.
+When done correctly, the stored passwords in the password managers safe aren’t your actual password.

 Without the extra key that is the unique identifier you added, the password being stored in the secure vault is useless.